 Fire pits throughout the beach area

 The beach area is good for swimming, but there are no lifeguards on site.
 On windy days, with appropriate tides, sailboarding is becoming more popular.

 Padilla Bay Shore Trail is 1 mile south of the park.

 A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.

 The park is on Padilla Bay with a public watercraft launch three blocks from the park.
 Be advised Padilla Bay is heavily influenced by tidal action.
 The bay becomes a large mud flat during low tides.

 Sites 1-9 (view sites) provide the best opportunity to view Padilla Bay and are also utility sites.
 Site length is approximately 50 feet and all sites are back-ins.
 Tents are not permitted in these sites.

-Sites 10-30 (utility sites) face a 1.5-acre grassy section, which provides space for kids to play safely and for parents to keep an eye on them.
+Sites 10-30 (hookup sites) face a 1.5-acre grassy section, which provides space for kids to play safely and for parents to keep an eye on them.
 Site length varies, with 40 feet the maximum length.
 All sites are back-ins.